rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     pipetask build -p config/makeWarpAssembleCoadd.yaml#step3 --show pipeline

-Separating out each ``pipetask`` input can sometimes result in easier debugging, as it is easy to see exactly what input was specified for each ``pipetask`` parameter.

 The ``-p`` parameter of ``pipetask`` is short for ``--pipeline`` and it is critical that this parameter be specified as the new ``config/makeWarpAssembleCoadd.yaml`` file made in section 2.2.
 It is also critical that the ``-p`` argument contain the string ``#step3`` appended at the end of the config file name.
 This is because you want to only run the coaddition step to make custom coadds (other steps like ``step1`` have to do with reducing the single-frame images, which isn't relevant).
 Here's what running the command, and its output should look like:

 .. code-block::